websanco/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/installing-liferay/installing-liferay-on-an-application-server/installing-on-websphere.md

     ![Figure 6: Applying Java security in the Mail Session](./installing-on-websphere/images/06.png)

 1. Click *Apply*.
+1. In a `portal-ext.properties` file in Liferay Home, specify the mail session.
+For example,

+    ```properties
+    mail.session.jndi.name=mail/MailSession
+    ```

 Note that it might be necessary to retrieve a SSL certificate from mail server and add it to WebSphere's trust store.
 See WebSphere's documentation for instructions on this.